min2ha/ukwa-site/content/target/105490/index.en.md

   "subject": null
 }

-# Hywel Williams, Aelod Seneddol Arfon/ Member of Parliament for Arfon

 Hywel Williams is the Plaid Cymru Prospective parliamentary candidate for Arfon.
 He is also the sitting MP.
 He is also the current MP.